-What would become Anthocharis sara was collected by Pierre Lorquin in California during the gold rush and sent to the Musée de Paris in 1851.
-Boisduval then named it and presented a paper on this and other new butterflies at a 1852 meeting of entomologists.
+The butterfly that would later be named Anthocharis sara was collected by Pierre Lorquin in California during the gold rush and sent to the Musée de Paris in 1851.
+Boisduval named it and presented a paper on this and other new butterflies at an 1852 meeting of entomologists.
 However, Pierre Lucas' redescription happened to beat Boisduval's paper to print, so Lucas is considered the author.
-Emmel, Emmel and Mattoon fixed as the Type Locality the Queen Lily Campground near Belden, North Fork of the Feather River, in Plumas County, CA. in the 1998 Systematics book (see "The Types of California Butterflies Names by Pierre Hippolyte Lucas: Designation of Lectotypes and Fixation of Type Localities," pp.77ff.).
+The Emmels and Sterling Mattoon fixed as the type locality the Queen Lily Campground near Belden, North Fork of the Feather River, in Plumas County, CA. in the 1998 Systematics book (see "The Types of California Butterflies Names by Pierre Hippolyte Lucas: Designation of Lectotypes and Fixation of Type Localities," pp.77ff.).